 - Appreciation for the assumptions and complications that go into modeling real world situations with mathematics

-- How standardized test makers use functions to analyze the difficulty of test questions;
+- How standardized test makers use functions to analyze the difficulty of test questions

-- How economists model interaction of price and demand using rates of change, in a historical case of subway ridership;
+- How economists model interaction of price and demand using rates of change, in a historical case of subway ridership

-- How an x-ray is different from a CT-scan, and what this has to do with integrals;
+- How an x-ray is different from a CT-scan, and what this has to do with integrals

 This course provides a unique supplement to a course in single-variable calculus.
-Key topics include application of derivatives, integrals and differential equations, mathematical models and parameters.
+Key topics include the application of derivatives, integrals and differential equations, mathematical models and parameters.

 This course is for anyone who has completed or is currently taking a single-variable calculus course (differential and integral), at the high school (AP or IB) or college/university level.
 You will need to be familiar with the basics of derivatives, integrals, and differential equations, as well as functions involving polynomials, exponentials, and logarithms.